 The Insurance Institute for Highway Safety survey focused on more than 1,100 adults, who had been backseat passengers over the previous six months.
 Out of these, 72% always admitted to using a seatbelt while riding in the backseat, while 91% always wore seatbelts while in the front.
 There is a significant disparity in seatbelt usage rates, between backseat and front seat occupants among adults.
 Interestingly, adults understand that rear seat safety is very important when their children are involved, but do not apply the same logic to themselves

 It is also important to note that other people in the car can be more at risk of serious injuries when passengers are not wearing seatbelts.
 In a 2013 study conducted by the University Of Virginia, researchers found that motorists are twice as high to die in an accident where the backseat passenger was unrestrained, compared to those accidents in which rear seat passengers were buckled in.
 If they are not wearing a seatbelt, passengers can also bump into each other with high forces of impact during an accident causing possibly fatal injuries.

 Regardless of whether you are seated in the front or back seat, buckle up –it could save your life.

-The car accident lawyers at the Katz Law Firm represent persons injured in auto accidents in the metro Atlanta region and across Georgia.
+The car accident lawyers at the Katz Personal Injury Lawyers represent persons injured in auto accidents in the metro Atlanta region and across Georgia.